 International tertiary study and student successes

 Samson Diamond graduated from the RNCM with First Class Honours and stayed for a further year to complete his Masters degree.
 On returning to South Africa, he won the Standard Bank Young Artists Award for Music in 2010.
-He was recently appointed to the principal second violin position in the Johannesburg Philharmonic Orchestra, whilst Kabelo Motlhomi is enjoying a successful freelance performing and teaching career in Johannesburg.
+Samson Diamond now leads the Odeion String Quartet, University of Bloemfontein, Free State.
 Gilbert Tsoke chose to pursue a different career path, but still plays regularly with the Buskaid Ensemble.
+Kabelo Monnathebe and Tiisetso Mashishi are both pursuing successful freelance careers as teachers and performers in Johannesburg.

 In 2002 Buskaid launched two innovative programmes.
-The first was a teacher-training programme for a group of senior Buskaid students, who, alongside Rosemary Nalden and Sonja Bass, now comprise Buskaid’s entire string teaching staff.
-There are currently six young assistant teachers (nine when the three RAM students are in South Africa) and several trainee teachers.
+The first was a teacher-training programme for a group of senior Buskaid students, who, alongside Rosemary Nalden and Sonja Bass, now comprise Buskaid’s entire string teaching staff, apart from one part-time teacher of form, analysis and aural.
+There are currently eight Assistant teachers and large numbers of aspiring young trainee teachers working and helping at the Music School.

 The second, an 'in-house' instrument repair project, is run by Sonja Bass, who has received specialised training.
 In October 2002, Sonja spent a month at the Newark School of Violin Making and in the workshops of J&A Beare, the highly reputed British violin repairers, working alongside top UK instrument restorers.
 Sonja is now solely responsible for the maintenance of Buskaid's considerable collection of stringed instruments and bows.